 The Company has entered into a Financial Guarantee with Lloyds, which is regarded as a derivative financial instrument.
 The debt securities in issue contain embedded derivatives representing risk transfer to the Noteholders.
-The characteristics and risks of the Financial Guarantee and embedded derivatives are related to a portfolio of loans to small and medium sized enterprises originated by the Beneficiary.
+The characteristics and risks of the Financial Guarantee and embedded derivatives are related to a portfolio of agricultural mortgages originated by the Beneficiary.
 In accordance with its treasury policy, the Company does not hold or issue derivative financial instruments for trading purposes.
 However, derivatives that do not qualify for hedge accounting are accounted for as trading instruments.